K-12 Programs and Partnerships

 For a list of mentors and projects and to apply to this program at the Oregon National Primate Research Center/OHSU West Campus, contact Kayla McDaniel, mcdankay@ohsu.edu or 503-346-5055.
 For more information about this program, visit the M.J.
 Murdock Charitable Trust website.

-Partnership for Scientific Inquiry (PSI) Program
+Partnership for Scientific Inquiry (PSI)

 Saturday Academy programs

-Saturday Academy offers hands-on, in-depth classes and camps for student in grades 2-12.
+Saturday Academy offers hands-on, in-depth classes and camps for students in grades 2-12.
 Classes are taught by community experts in science, technology, engineering, math and the arts.
 In addition, we offer internships to high school students in science and engineering through our Apprenticeships in Science & Engineering program; we bring SA classes to local schools through our Saturday Academy to You program; and we teach technology and programming to girls through our Girls Engage Technology program.

 Financial aid and tuition assistance are available.
 For more information or to register for classes, please visit Saturday Academy or call 503-200-5858.

-School of Dentistry Research Internship Program
+School of Dentistry Summer Research Internship

 The OHSU School of Dentistry Research Internship Program provides interns with practical research experience in the fields of dental and oral health.
 This program is designed to support high school students, undergraduates, and those matriculating into the OHSU Dentistry program, offering them valuable opportunities to engage in research activities.
 Our goal is to establish clear pathways to careers in dental, oral, and craniofacial research, fostering the next generation of researchers in these critical areas.